 • Amazon has (finally) put up the cover image for CESJ's latest publication, The Restoration of Property, which might help generate sales.
 Visit the webpage, buy a copy, and post a review.
 (Bulk orders — ten or more copies — are available from the publisher; enquire at publications [at] cesj [dot] org.
 We have distribution facilities in the U.S., U.K., and Australia.)

 • On Thursday members of the CESJ core group met with a philosophy professor from a small Catholic college in the eastern United States.
 Most of the discussion focused on the compatibility of CESJ's "Just Third Way" with Aristotelian/Thomist philosophy and the social doctrine of the Catholic Church, especially the economic justice principles of Louis O. Kelso and Mortimer J. Adler, and the analysis of the thought of Pius XI by Rev. William J. Ferree, one of CESJ's co-founders.
-CESJ's "Justice University" concept was also discussed, as well as the possibility of exploring the feasibility of forming a CESJ chapter as a student club on campus.
+CESJ's "Justice University" was also discussed and having his college give JU classes, as well as the possibility of exploring the feasibility of forming a CESJ chapter as a student club on campus.
 The professor took copies of The Formation of Capital (1935), Introduction to Social Justice (1948), Capital Homesteading for Every Citizen (2004), In Defense of Human Dignity (2008), Supporting Life (2010), and The Restoration of Property (2012).

 • The Global Harmony Association (GHA), headed by Dr. Leo Semashko and headquartered in St. Petersburg, Russia, has published three reviews of its book, The ABC of Harmony.
 Two of the reviews are by Michael Ellis, PhD, GHA Ambassador of Peace from Harmony for Australia, President, The Global Peace Center, Melbourne, Australia, and Matthew Gmalifo Mabefam, MPhl.
 (Social Work), Deputy to the Leader of Socio-group (GHA-Africa), Department of Social Work, University of Ghana; Legon, Ghana.
 The third review is by Michael D. Greaney, CESJ's Director of Research and Ambassador and Co-Director of the Embassy for Human Rights from Harmony and Justice.